Nota-NetsPresso/netspresso-trainer/docs/components/augmentation/mixtransforms.md

 # Mix transforms

-We have named the techniques that shuffle samples within a batch after the processing of transform modules as "Mix transforms".
-Therefore, the modules supported in mix transforms do not assume a batch size 1, and when multiple mix transforms are applied, only one random mix transform is used per batch processing.
+We named the techniques that shuffle samples within a batch after the processing of transform modules as "Mix transforms".
+Therefore, the modules supported in mix transforms do not assume a batch size 1, and when multiple mix transforms are applied, only one mix transform is randomly selected and used per batch processing.
 Users can employ desired mix transform modules by listing them in the configuration.

-Currently, NetsPresso Trainer does not support a Gradio demo for visualizing mix transforms.
+Currently, NetsPresso Trainer does not support a Gradio demo visualization for mix transforms.
 This feature is planned to be added soon.

 ## Supporting transforms

 The currently supported methods in NetsPresso Trainer are as follows.
 Since techniques are adapted from pre-existing codes, most of the parameters remain unchanged.
-We notice that most of these parameter descriptions are from original implementations.
+We note that most of these parameter descriptions are derived from original implementations.

 We appreciate all the original code owners and we also do our best to make other values.